Isabella Robusto Shines in Long-Awaited ARCA Menards Debut

 Of the three women competing as teammates for Venturini at Phoenix, Robusto was the highest finishing driver.
 Breidinger also scored a top-10 finish in ninth with Balcaen 15th.
 Ruggiero finished second after he traded the lead back and forth with eventual race winner William Sawalich.

-One year removed from her scheduled debut, Robusto has finally completed her recovery from the concussion last year.
+One year removed from her scheduled debut, Robusto finally completed her recovery from the concussion last year.
 The Toyota Racing Development driver is competing across a plethora of series from Late Models to ARCA and more.

 Despite sitting on the sidelines and being forced to watch others drive her car, Robusto never lost her drive.